 6CO2 + 6H2O + light energy → C6H12O6 + 6O2

-This equation illustrates that carbon dioxide and water, in the presence of light energy, produce glucose and oxygen.
-Several factors affect the rate of photosynthesis:
+In this equation, carbon dioxide and water, in the presence of light energy, produce glucose and oxygen.
+Several factors can affect the rate of photosynthesis:

-The glucose produced during photosynthesis serves multiple purposes, including:
+The glucose produced during photosynthesis serves several purposes, including:

 Respiration is the process by which organisms convert glucose into usable energy.
 There are two types of respiration: aerobic and anaerobic.